Navigating and Selecting in Dialog Boxes Using a Keyboard

 - Move one character to the left or right by pressing the left or right arrow.

-- Move one word to the left by pressing Control + left arrow.
+- Move one word to the left by pressing Ctrl + left arrow.

-- Move one word to the right by pressing Control + right arrow.
+- Move one word to the right by pressing Ctrl + right arrow.

 - Select one character to the left by pressing Shift + left arrow.